wagnerdeandrade/dataengnanodegree/Data Warehouses/Project/AWS Datawarehouse - IaC on Redshift - S3 bulk read - Stage and OLAP/README.md

-# Data Warehouse - Sparkify Relational database
+# Data Warehouse - Sparkify Redshift
 ***
 Project Description
 A music streaming startup called Sparkify would like to get more comprehensible meannings of its customers behavior. <br>